 We got drug tested regularly, which added a level of accountability that I needed.
 It gave me one more good reason not to drink or get high.

-These combined helped me to overcome my fear of relapse because I knew I was doing everything in my power to stay sober.
+These combined helped me overcome my fear of relapse because I knew I was doing everything to stay sober.